 Ten miles north of Kylesku is the popular holiday village of Scourie which offers safe bathing from its sandy beaches.
 From nearby Tarbet, it is possible to take a boat trip to Handa Island, a Nature Reserve with seabird colonies and seals.
 Close to Tarbet are the tiny settlements of Foindle and Fanagmore.
 A little inland from Scourie and just past Laxford Bridge and Ben Stack, is the tiny estate hamlet of Achfary.

 North of Scourie is one of Scotland's major fishing ports, at Kinlochbervie.
 It is set in a rocky inlet off the main road system, but attracts traders from all over Europe to its fish market.
-Just north west of Kinlochbervie is the starting point for the four mile walk to Sandwood Bay, one of the most isolated and certainly one of the most stunning beaches in the country.
+Just north west of Kinlochbervie, beyond Oldshoremore and its own lovely beach, is the starting point for the 4.5 mile walk to Sandwood Bay, one of the most isolated and certainly one of the most stunning beaches in the country.

 Durness is the most north westerly village on mainland Britain and a good touring base.
 Despite major road improvements in recent decades, the last 14 miles to Durness from the south are of single track road, with rather more along the north coast as you head east.
 A couple of miles south west of Durness is the start of the easiest way to Cape Wrath, with a little seasonal ferry crossing the Kyle of Durness from Keodale.